Everything (Fefe Dobson song)

 "Everything" is a song written by Fefe Dobson, Jay Levine, and James Bryan McCollum and recorded by Dobson for her self-titled debut album (2003).
-It was released to American radio as the album's second international single and third overall single on January 19, 2004.
-"Everything" was the only single from the album to miss the Canadian Singles Chart, but it did reach number nine on the Radio & Records Hot AC chart and number 13 on the CHR/Pop chart.
+It was released as the album's second international single and third overall single on January 19, 2004.
+"Everything" was the only single from the album not to appear on the Canadian Singles Chart, but it did reach number nine on the Radio & Records Canada Hot AC chart and number 13 on the Canada CHR/Pop chart.
 The song is Dobson's only track to chart in the United Kingdom, peaking at number 42.

 Promotion

 Fefe Dobson has made appearances on MTV's Total Request Live, The Ellen DeGeneres Show, The Sharon Osbourne Show, All That, and The Tonight Show with Jay Leno to promote "Everything".